Men running in ankle braces to help them recover from ankle injuryMen running in ankle braces to help them recover from ankle injury

 • and help stabilise the joint.

-Please note, however, your chosen brace needs to have quality materials and fit you perfectly.
+Please note, however, that your chosen brace needs to be made quality materials and fit you perfectly.
 Mass-produced neoprene braces won’t offer the same protection.
 Your brace should also ideally be designed for your injury type.
 The MalleoTrain Plus, for example, is a great brace for ligament sprain.
 But for Achilles Tendonitis, we’d recommend the AchilloTrain Pro as it has padding and cushioning to alleviate strain and pain for that specific tendon.

 Learn more: Do Ankle Braces Actually Help?